KxSystems/docs/docs/ml/toolkit/graph/graph.md

 Where

 * `graph` is a graph originally generated using `.ml.createGraph`.
-* `nodeId` is a unique symbol denoting the name to be associated with the configuration node.
+* `nodeId` is a symbol unique to the graph denoting the name to be associated with the functional node.
 * `config` is dictionary containing the following information
 	* `inputs` Either a single character representing the expected data input type in the case of a node recieving one input, or a dictionary mapping named inputs to their associate types.
 	* `outputs` Either a single character representing the expected ouput type in the case of a node outputting one item, or a dictionary mapping named outputs to their associate types.